-The big five personality test was developed by several psychologists and researchers, which includes research that dates back to the mid twentieth century from around the world.
+The big five personality test was developed by several psychologists and researchers, which includes research that dates back to the mid twentieth century from around the globe.
 It’s considered to be the most complete and accurate personality test currently available.

 The Big Five Personality Traits/Dimensions